Practice 01 · Technology Optimization

 I turn the technology stack into an EBITDA lever.

-Waste recovery Pay only for what you actually use.
-Unused licenses, overage on the wrong plan, shadow IT — from SSO, usage, and invoice data triangulated.
+Pay only for what you actually use.
+Unused licenses, overage on the wrong plan, shadow IT - all surfaced from SSO, usage, and invoice data triangulated.

 What I deliver